yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/meetings/autumn-msk-group-meeting.md

-  Document discussion around standard protocol, use the YIC principle of a minimum dataset and publish on the MSK SIG page on website (action for SIG PMs to circulate)
+  Document discussion around standard protocol, use the YIC principle of a minimum dataset and publish on the MSK SIG page on website.

   3. Primary Care Diagnostic Referral Pathway for U/S